Scalable Image Tokenization with Index Backpropagation Quantization: Experiment

 \subsection{Implementations Details}

 \paragraph{Visual Reconstruction Setup.} We adopt the same model architecture proposed in VQGAN~\cite{vqgan}.
 The visual tokenizer is trained with the following settings: an initial $1e-4$ learning rate with $0.01$ multi-step decay mechanism, an Adam Optimizer~\cite{adam} with $\beta_1 = 0.5$, $\beta_2=0.9$, a total $256$ batch size with $330$ epochs, a combination of reconstruction, GAN~\cite{patchgan}, perceptual~\cite{lpips}, commitment~\cite{vqgan}, entropy~\cite{magvit2}, double quantization losses, and LeCAM regularization~\cite{lecam} for training stability.
-When not specified, we use 16,384 codebook size, 256 code dimension, and 4 ResBlocks as our default tokenizer setting.
+Unless otherwise specified, we use a codebook size of 16,384, a code dimension of 256, and 4 ResBlocks as our default tokenizer setting.

-\paragraph{Visual Generation Setup.} It is anticipated that the plain autoregressive visual generation method can well exhibit the effectiveness of our visual tokenizer design.
-Specifically, we adopt Llama-based architecture where the RoPE~\cite{rope}, SwiGLU~\cite{glu}, and RMSNorm~\cite{rmsnorm} techniques are incorporated.
-We further introduce AdaLN~\cite{dit} for better visual synthesis quality.
-The class embedding serves as the start token and the conditional of AdaLN simultaneously.
-IBQ with width $w$, depth $d$ and head $h$ follows the scaling rules proposed in~\cite{llamagen, var}, which is formulated as:
+\paragraph{Visual Generation Setup.} We use vanilla Autoregressive models ranging from 300M to 2.1B to validate the effectiveness of IBQ tokenizers in visual generation, adopting a Llama-based architecture with RoPE~\cite{rope}, SwiGLU~\cite{glu}, and RMSNorm~\cite{rmsnorm}.
+AdaLN~\cite{dit} is also incorporated for improved visual synthesis quality.
+The class embedding serves as both the start token and AdaLN condition.
+IBQ with width $w$, depth $d$ and head $h$ follows the scaling rules proposed in~\cite{llamagen, var}, where $w=64d, h=d$.
 All models are trained with similar settings: a base learning rate of $1e-4$ per $256$ batch size, an AdamW optimizer~\cite{adamw} with $\beta_{1} = 0.9$, $\beta_2 = 0.95$, weight decay = $5e-2$, a total $768$ batch size and 300 $\sim$ 450 training epochs corresponding the model size, gradient clipping of $1.0$, and $0.1$ dropout rate for input embedding, FFN module and conditional embedding.